burrsutter/ai-message-triage-dashboard/README.md

-# Kafka Message Triage Dashboard
+# AI Message Triage Dashboard

 A Node.js application that monitors 9 different Kafka topics and republishes those messages to a browser via a single WebSocket connection.